What's new in v2?

 Nightwatch 2.0 contains a wide range of new features and improvements for writing and running tests as well as full cross-browser testing support for W3C WebDriver compliant browsers.

-The underlying architecture for communicating with the browsers has been completely reworked in order to build on top of the official Selenium-Webdriver Node.js library.
-This means that Nightwatch is now much better equipped for cross-browser integration and DOM element handling, and overall is able to deliver more stable and faster tests.
+We have reworked the underlying architecture, which communicates with the browsers, to build on top of the official Selenium-Webdriver Node.js library.
+It means that Nightwatch is now much better equipped for cross-browser integration and DOM element handling, and can deliver more stable and faster tests overall.